rksg/ayush-test/README.md

 ACX-5449: initial README for acx-ui
 ```

-you can install this hook to automatically prefix the branch name:
+you can install this hook to automatically prefix your message with the jira ticket number:

 ```
 cp tools/dev/prepare-commit-msg .git/hooks/prepare-commit-msg